yeti/best-practices/docs/testing-best-practices.md

 # Yeti Testing Best Practices

-This document is meant to serve as a guide to Yeti's approach to automated testing and outlines some best practices for implementing effective automated tests.
+This document is meant to serve as a guide to Yeti's approach to automated testing and outlines some best practices for implementing effective automated tests, as well as the tools we use for automated testing.

 ## What are Automated Tests?